A San Jose teenager was killed Monday morning as he was riding his bicycle on his way to Silver Creek High School, authorities said.

 He is the ninth pedestrian or bicyclist to be killed in San Jose this year, police said.

 The teen, who is likely 15 or 16, was struck by a Ford F-150 pickup truck about 7:35 a.m. along Silver Creek Road and East Capitol Expressway, according to San Jose police officer Albert Morales.
-The teen was riding a "fixie," or a fixed-gear bike by Pure Fix, which are really fast and good for tricks.
+The teen was riding a "fixie," bicycles that are really fast and good for tricks.
 Some fixie bikes don't have brakes, and the cyclists pedal backwards to stop.
 This teen's bicycle had one brake.

 The teen was taken to a hospital, where Morales said he died about 8:10 a.m.
 Morales added that the boy was not wearing a helmet.